kelu124/TDC7k2_HCSr04/Readme.md

 ## Physical connections

 Just need to but a birectional level translator between HCSR04 (5V) and the rest of the world (3.3V).
+It is controlled through OE by Pin3 of M5STACK.
+Allows to switch between `TDC7200_Test_m5` and `main code` without changing the connections.

 ### Setup